neyrinckaudio/docs-vcpro/docs/ethernet-controllers.md

 One confusing thing about Ethernet is that an Ethernet cable connector uses one wire for transmitting data and one for receiving data.
 There are two types of Ethernet cables.

-* Crossover Cables - these cables swap the send and receive wires for each end of the cable.
+* Crossover Cables - these cables swap the `send` and `receive` wires for each end of the cable.
-* Non-crossover Cables - these cables do not swap the send and receive wires for each end of the cable.
+* Non-crossover Cables - these cables do not swap the `send` and `receive` wires for each end of the cable.

 Most Ethernet hardware automatically detects the type of cable.
 But older ports do not.
-Use an Ethernet switch for your network so you don't have to worry about what type of Ethernet cables you are using.
+Use an Ethernet switch for your network so that you don't have to worry about what type of Ethernet cables you are using.

 ## Ethernet Switches (Not Hubs)

 We recommend you use an Ethernet switch in your control surface network.
-They work with any Ethernet cable and and provide fast, efficient connections with both types of Ethernet cables.
+They work with any Ethernet cable and provide fast, efficient connections with both types of Ethernet cables.
 The original Ethernet hardware in the 1990s used simple Ethernet "hubs" to connect multiple devices to a network.
-But these hubs were very inefficint because all the devices were physically connected to each other and the computer had to tell devices to "retry" when data "collisons" happened and the type of cable was very important.
+But these hubs were very inefficient because all the devices were physically connected to each other and the computer had to tell devices to "retry" when data "collisions" happened and the type of cable was very important.
 Ethernet "switches" were invented that solve these problems.
 The switch automatically connects one device at a time to the network so that no collisions happen with any type of cable.
 Modern Ethernet switches are very low cost and fast.
 Internet routers also act as switches.

 <a id="networking"></a>

-## Mac OS and Windows Networking
+## macOS and Windows Networking

 Legacy Digidesign and Avid Ethernet-based surfaces use a fast, non-standard protocol using Ethernet 2 packets.
 They do not use modern TCP/IP networking.

-* Mac OS - For Mac OS, V-Control Pro does not need to use any special drivers for connecting to legacy hardware.
+* macOS - For macOS, V-Control Pro does not need to use any special drivers for connecting to legacy hardware.
 * Windows - The Windows OS does not provide for Ethernet 2 connectivity.
 You must install the "Npcap" utility so that V-Control Pro can connect to legacy hardware.
 V-Control Pro will message you if "Npcap" is not installed and will point you to a free utility for you to install.
-At the time of this writing, it is available at [NPcap.com](https://npcap.com/#download)
+At the time of this writing, it is available at [Npcap.com](https://npcap.com/#download)

 ## Adding An Ethernet Control Surface